-Also known as parabolic stop and reverse, Parabolic SAR is a technical indicator developed by J. Welles Wilder Jr. It is used in trending markets to determine entry and exit points and is also employed to set effective trailing stop-loss parameters.
-Parabolic SAR is presented as a series of dots which are plotted either over or under the current market price.
-The simplest way to read this indicator is to sell when price action is below Parabolic SAR and to buy when price action is above it.
+Also known as parabolic stop and reverse, Parabolic SAR is a technical indicator developed by J. Welles Wilder Jr. It is used in trending markets in order to determine entry and exit points as well as to set effective trailing stop-loss parameters.
+Parabolic SAR is presented as a series of dots, plotted either over or under the current market price.
+The simplest way to read this indicator is to sell when the price is below the Parabolic SAR and to buy when the price is above it.

-It works by calculating the next period’s value using the current period, added to an acceleration factor (normally valued at 0.02 and increased by a further 0.02 each time a new extreme high or low point is registered), this is multiplied by the value of that last registered Extreme Point (EP) minus the current value.
-The way the acceleration factor is set causes SAR to converge on the current price as a trend continues.
-This indicator takes as a given that trends tend to be short-lived and can only continue unabated for a limited period of time.
+It calculates the value of the following period through using the current period added to an acceleration factor (normally valued at 0.02 and increased by a further 0.02 each time a new extreme high or low point is registered) which is multiplied by the value of the last registered Extreme Point (EP) minus the current value.
+For this reason, the acceleration factor causes SAR to converge on the current price as a trend continues.
+This indicator takes as given that trends tend to be short-lived and can only continue unabated for a limited period of time.